Academic Catalog

 CAMPUS LIFE

 Millersville University believes that the lifelong benefits of a college education are not derived solely from the classroom.
 Therefore, one of the University’s priorities is to develop the full potential of its students and in doing so enhance the quality of their lives.
 To achieve this goal, Millersville University offers a wide variety of co-curricular activities, as being involved and engaged in campus life provides students the opportunity to build connections with fellow students, faculty, staff and administrators, and plays a critical role in one’s own personal and professional development.
 The Department of Campus Life champions an inclusive and engaging community on campus through programs and activities that foster social belonging, personal leadership development, and campus pride.
-Students can find ways to get involved in areas such as: Campus Activities, Fraternity and Sorority Life, Leadership Programs, Mascot Team and Student Organizations.
+Students can find ways to get involved in areas such as: Campus Activities, Fraternity and Sorority Life, Leadership Programs, Mascot Team, Commuter and Off-Campus support and Student Organizations.

-With more than 170 student organizations, students at Millersville University can find many opportunities that align with their personal and professional interests.
+With more than 180 student organizations, students at Millersville University can find many opportunities that align with their personal and professional interests.
 If a student's interests are not represented in an existing organization, a new club may be established by following the procedures set forth by the Student Government Association.

 Student organizations are open to all enrolled Millersville University students and divided into several general-interest categories: academic, arts and culture, fraternity and sorority life, identity-based, service and civic engagement, sports and leisure, and spirituality.